Covid information for students

 - The intent and circumstances of the breach.

-At the time of writing, the law states that you must:
+At the time of writing, the law states that from Monday 17 May you must:

-- Limit social contact to gatherings of up to six people or two households, in public outdoor places only.
+- Limit social contact to gatherings of up to 30 people outdoors, and to up to six people or two households indoors.

 - Wear a face covering in certain indoor settings, unless exempt.